Fine Art

 Chemiluminescent detection methods depend on incubation of the Western blot with a substrate that will luminesce when exposed to the reporter on the secondary antibody.
 The light is then detected by photographic film, and more recently by CCD cameras which capture a digital image of the western blot.
 The image is analysed by densitometry, which evaluates the relative amount of protein staining and quantifies the results in terms of optical density.
 Newer software allows further data analysis such as molecular weight analysis if appropriate standards are used.

-Western blot chemiluminescent detection (*)
+Western blot chemiluminescent detection (Information about this image)

 Radioactive detection